Therapy for Teens of Divorce in Oradell, NJ

 Send Me a Message

 Many times, parents carry a level of guilt when getting divorced and worry about how it will impact their children.
+Nearly one-third of American children experience their parents’ divorce before reaching adulthood.
+Every year in the U.S., over 1 million children are directly affected by their parents’ separation or divorce.

 While many children eventually adjust and thrive, research shows that up to 25% of children whose parents divorce experience ongoing emotional or behavioral difficulties — compared to about 10% of children from intact, two-parent families.
-AAMFT

 The good news: these are risk factors, not inevitabilities.
-Counseling can help children to adapt over time by giving them the support they need and helping families to navigate this change in the family system.
+Counseling can help teens to adapt over time by giving them the support they need and helping families to navigate this change in the family system.

 Mindfulness Based Techniques